Diamond DeShields: Chicago Sky (2018–2021)

-Phoenix Mercury (2022–2023)
+Phoenix Mercury (2022)

 As a free agent entering the 2022 season, DeShields took meetings with several teams across the league.
 On February 3, 2022, she was traded to the Phoenix Mercury in a three-team sign-and-trade deal involving the Sky and the Indiana Fever.

-Chicago Sky (2023-present)
+She started 19 of 30 regular season games and both postseason games for the Mercury in the 2022 season, averaging 13.1 points in the regular season and 19.5 points per game in the postseason.

+Dallas Wings (2023)

 On February 11, 2023 DeShields was traded to the Dallas Wings in a four-team trade involving the New York Liberty, Phoenix Mercury, Dallas Wings and Chicago Sky.
+She missed the 2023 season and postseason with a knee injury.

+Chicago Sky (2024)

+On February 5, 2024, DeShields signed a one-year deal to return to the Chicago Sky, three seasons after her original departure.

+Connecticut Sun (2025)

+On February 3, 2025, DeShields signed a one-year deal with the Connecticut Sun.
+She suffered an ankle injury in training camp and on May 15, 2025, she was waived by the Sun.